Prohibitory orders imposed in Bengal's Kaliaganj after protests over girl's death | Law-Order

 ''The NCPCR blatantly violated the CPCR Act and entered West Bengal illegally with the sole purpose of maligning the state.
 They took along with them a large contingent of journalists to the deceased's house in complete violation of the prohibitory orders.
 This is shameful.
 They should have informed us about their visit and taken our feedback in the case,'' Chakraborty told PTI.

+Trinamool Congress state spokesperson Kunal Ghosh, on the other hand, alleged that the NCPCR chief visited the place for ''political reasons''.

+''The death of the young girl is tragic and police are investigating the incident.
+But before the probe is complete, the BJP is trying to fish in troubled waters by instigating violence.
+BJP leaders are visiting the area and provoking people by stoking rumours,'' he said.

-Meanwhile, an eerie calm prevailed at Kaliaganj amid heavy deployment of police forces in the area.
+''This has forced the administration to clamp prohibitory orders in some areas.
+Where was the pressing need for the NCPCR chief to visit the area with a large contingent of journalists now?
+His visit is political,'' Ghosh said.
+Meanwhile, an eerie calm prevailed at Kaliaganj amid a heavy deployment of police forces in the area.

 The preliminary post-mortem report revealed there was no injury to the body, Uttar Dinajpur Superintendent of Police (SP) Md Sana Akhtar claimed.